SQA-Robo-Lab/Arduino-Car/readme.md

 ### CarCoodrinatorLib [TODO]

 The CarCoodrinatorLib serves to test the I2C and MQTT libraries that were created for the MUML-based code generation.
 Currently, the MQTT library is not working properly.
+Messages are only consume occasionally, i.e., the callback is not always called when a new message arrives for the subscribed topic.
+Sometimes it works, sometimes it doesn't - the problem's cause could not be found yet.

+Therefore, in order to demonstrate the workings of the custom I2C library separately, the I2cLibTester and I2cLineFollower are created.
+They can be deployed to the Arduino car: The I2cLibTester will send messages to START and STOP the car in random periods, and the I2cLineFollower will adapt its driving behavior depending on these messages while following a line on the ground.

 ### I2cLibTester